Azure/uk-official-paas-webapp/README.md

 > If you would like to configure an Azure Active Directory Group as part of the scripted deployment you will need to have suitable permissions within your Azure Active Directory.

 Other Azure architectural best practices and guidance can be found in [Azure Reference Architectures](https://docs.microsoft.com/azure/guidance/guidance-architecture).
-Supporting Microsoft Visio templates are available from the [Microsoft download center](http://download.microsoft.com/download/1/5/6/1569703C-0A82-4A9C-8334-F13D0DF2F472/RAs.vsdx) with the corresponding ARM Templates found at [Azure Reference Architectures ARM Templates](https://github.com/mspnp/reference-architectures).
+Supporting Microsoft Visio templates are available from the [Microsoft download center](http://download.microsoft.com/download/1/5/6/1569703C-0A82-4A9C-8334-F13D0DF2F472/RAs.vsdx) with the corresponding ARM templates found at [Azure Reference Architectures ARM Templates](https://github.com/mspnp/reference-architectures).

 ## Method 1: Azure CLI 2 (Express version)
 To deploy this solution through the Azure CLI, you will need the latest version of the [Azure CLI 2](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to use the BASH script that deploys the solution.
 Alternatively you can use the [Azure Cloud Shell](https://shell.azure.com/).
 To deploy the reference architecture, follow these steps: